 Turkey has many beauties and you would love to take pictures of them.
 For that reason, double-check your memory cards of cameras that you have enough space… For electrical devices, you may need an adapter as Turkey uses 220volt electricity, 2 pins European plug system.

 - The world’s oldest temple, “Gobekli Tepe” is in Sanliurfa.

-- Legendary civilization of the Amazons lived in Turkey’s Black Sea region.
+- The legendary civilization of the Amazons lived in Turkey’s Black Sea region.

 - The four bronze horses of St. Mark’s Cathedral in Venice were taken from the Hippodrome of Constantinople.

-- Many historic figures like Heredotus (the father of history), Homer (the poet), and St. Paul the Apostle were born in Turkey.
+- Many historic figures like Herodotus (the father of history), Homer (the poet), and St. Paul the Apostle were born in Turkey.
 It is said that Santa Claus came from Turkey.

 - In the 15th century, unlike their European counterparts, Turkish people were using indoor toilets.
 In Istanbul alone, there were more than hundreds of public toilets!

-- The world’s first Islamic University was founded in Harran, Turkey, in 8th century.
+- The world’s first Islamic University was founded in Harran, Turkey, in the 8th century.

 - Carpets for the Ottoman Palace in 16th to 20th centuries were produced in Hereke Izmit (Kocaeli) Turkey.
 The area continues to be a source of lovely rugs and carpets.